 Reusable Kitchen Roll

+The next no waste project on my list is reusable kitchen roll.
 Paper towels are a huge waste product in most kitchens.
 And so these unpaper towels are a brilliant idea for having around instead of the usual kitchen roll.
-They are very simple to make, and are the perfect way to use up old towels or clothing too.
+They are very simple to make, reduce waste at home, and are the perfect way to use up old towels or clothing too.
 See the easy sewing tutorial here.

 Reusable Bowl Covers